mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 ### Country select

-Choose one country between 248.
+Choose one of the 248 countries.

 {{"demo": "pages/components/autocomplete/CountrySelect.js"}}